Judge limits information to Indian activist in riot trial

 MANDAN, N.D.
-(AP) — A North Dakota judge is limiting the amount of information the governor’s office can be asked to give to attorneys for an American Indian activist accused of inciting a riot during protests against the Dakota Access oil pipeline.
+(AP) — A North Dakota judge on Wednesday limited the amount of information the governor’s office can be asked to give attorneys for an American Indian activist accused of inciting a riot during protests against the Dakota Access oil pipeline.

-Chase Iron Eyes’ attorneys subpoenaed the governor, making dozens of requests for information they hope might help his case.
-The attorney general’s office objected on several grounds including the request being unreasonable.
+Judge Lee Christofferson also said he plans to deny a defense motion to force prosecutors to obtain and turn over evidence from private security firms, after Morton County Sheriff Kyle Kirchmeier testified that the two did not work together.

-Judge Lee Christofferson is limiting the request to information regarding former Gov. Jack Dalrymple’s emergency declaration, his activation of the National Guard and his triggering of a law officer-sharing agreement with other states.
+The decisions could deal a blow to the efforts of Chase Iron Eyes to prove what he believes was a conspiracy by law enforcement in concert with private security to portray pipeline opponents as terrorists and violate their civil rights.
+Iron Eyes hopes to show that civil disobedience was his only option to resist a pipeline’s incursion on his ancestral lands and to prevent the conspiracy.

 Most Read Nation & World Stories